 The college reserves the right to refuse readmission to any applicant who has an unacceptable academic or conduct record.
 Individuals with financial obligations to the college must resolve these obligations before they will be allowed to register for classes.

 All applicants must:

-- Complete and submit an application for admission online.
-An application fee of $10 will be required
+- Complete and submit an application for admission online

 - Complete the placement test, or submit acceptable SAT or ACT scores.
 The placement test may be waived for applicants possessing acceptable college work from regionally accredited colleges or universities.
 All applicants will be required to take the math portion of the placement test regardless of their math scores on the SAT or ACT.